Thrive is a free, open-source game about the evolution of life.

 Thrive is an ongoing development project, and has already seen several releases of the first microbial game stage.
 You can download these early versions from our Releases page.

-You can follow Thrive’s development and join its active community at the various links below.
+You can follow Thrive’s development and join its active community at the various links in the sidebar.
 Major dev updates are posted to our News page.